Custom Crochet Patterns Tailored for Everyone | Mae to Measure

 What is a Mae to Measure pattern?

-Mae to Measure is an interactive, made-to-measure pattern that calculates the number of stitches, rows, and yardage for the pattern.
+Mae to Measure is an interactive, PDF pattern that calculates the number of stitches, rows, and yardage for the pattern.
 The benefit of a Mae to Measure pattern is that it makes your pattern size inclusive to virtually any body size (theoretically, it should even work for an infant!)
-This is done by allowing the user to type in their body's measurements onto the pattern.
+This is done by allowing the user to type in their body's measurements into the pattern.
 Then, in the background, the pattern will calculate all the math within the pattern to that person perfectly.

 How do I measure myself for the pattern?